Project

 2. Is the performance difference in rebuilding the loaded feature index really expected to be as high as what we're seeing?
 An increase of nearly 100 times?
 Is there something there that might be addressed to make the rebuild to be less expensive against?
 (This would really help to address our challenges with third party plugins occasionally touching the global.)

-Updated by thomthom (Thomas Thomassen) about 1 year ago
+Updated by thomthom (Thomas Thomassen) almost 2 years ago

 Additional note: For development purposes there are also need to remove from $LOADED_FEATURES in order to reload files without reloading the application.
 The application being a desktop application makes it not ideal to restart it every time you make a source code change while developing a plugin.
 In this case is performance impact is also a major issue as you'd constantly be hit with extremely slow reloads.

-Updated by thomthom (Thomas Thomassen) about 1 year ago
+Updated by thomthom (Thomas Thomassen) almost 2 years ago

 One more thing (Sorry for sounding like Colombo), we also remove items from $LOADED_FEATURES when plugins are updated.
 Because the application is long running and we have a plugin manager that lets the user install new versions we remove all entries in $LOADED_FEATURES that belong to the plugin being updated in order to allow the update to take effect immediately.
 At the moment there is no other means than manipulating the global directly.
 And in 3.1 the performance impact is too great to be put in front of users.
 (Something like rb_unprovide would be nice.)

-Updated by MSP-Greg (Greg L) about 1 year ago
+Updated by MSP-Greg (Greg L) over 1 year ago

 This does seem like a considerable slowdown on Windows.